-Karl Steven is a New Zealand/Swedish composer of original music for film and television.
+Karl Steven is a New Zealand/Swedish composer of original music to picture.
 Recent work includes the score for Phil Brough's Fire In Cardboard City (Winner Best New Zealand Film, Show Me Shorts 2017), Peter Burger and Philly De Lacey's acclaimed true story telefeature Resolve, Paul Oremland's feature documentary 100 Men, Seven Network Australia and South Pacific Pictures' drama series 800 Words (Winner Best Original Music in a TV Series APRA Silver Scrolls 2016, finalist Best Original Music in a TV Series APRA Silver Scrolls 2017), Screentime's feature length docu-drama Pike River (finalist Best Original Score NZTV Awards 2017), and Christian Nicholson's sci-fi action feature This Papier Mache Boulder Is Actually Really Heavy (Winner Best Comedy London Sci-fi Film Festival 2016, Best Comedy Boston Sci-fi Film Festival 2016, Best Film GenCon 2016, Best Dramatic Presentation Sir Julius Vogel Awards 2017).
 Earlier work includes Touchpaper TV and South Pacific Pictures' drama series Tatau for BBC Three and BBC America, the score and music supervision for Desert Road Films’ lauded six part police drama series Harry (a finalist for best original music in a TV series -APRA Silver Scrolls 2014), the score for South Pacific Pictures’ Nymphe d’Or nominated thirteen part prime time drama The Blue Rose, and Screentime New Zealand's true story telefeatures Bombshell - The Sinking of The Rainbow Warrior, How To Murder Your Wife, Venus and Mars, and The Monster Of Mangatiti, as well as many short films.